 3. Now you’re ready to isolate motion on your clip.
 (Refer to image on the right) Tap on the brush icon and the brush size and hardness options will appear.
 I usually only adjust the size of the brush depending on how big the area of motion is.
 With the brush tool selected use your finger to brush over the area you want to reveal movement.
 In doing so any other motion in the rest of the clip will now be frozen still except for the area you brushed.
 In the example on the right you’ll notice the cup of tea is the only area that is not tinted in purple.
 This means the only motion that will come through in the clip is movement in the tea while everything shaded purple will be still.
 To the right of the brush tool is the eraser tool in case you over brushed and want to undo the selection.

-4. Once you’re happy with isolating movement in your clip click on “Next” (top right) which will take you to the preview screen where you can review the clip.
-Select “Video” if you intend to use the cinemagraph for social platforms such as Instagram, Facebook and Twitter because these platforms will automatically loop your clip.
-Select the Gif format for website use.
-(Refer to image on the left.)
+4. Once you’re happy with isolating movement in your clip click “Next” (top right) which will take you to the preview screen where you can review the clip.
+Select “Video” if you intend to use the cinemagraph for social platforms such as Instagram, Facebook and Twitter since these platforms will automatically loop our clip.
+Select Gif format for website use.
+(Refer to image on the left).

 Tip: There are very limited options in adding filters to a cinemagraph on an iPhone.
 My work around is to apply an Instagram filter (adjusted to my liking) and saving it to my gallery to be used on other platforms.

 I hope you found this tutorial helpful.
 If anything is unclear or if you have questions please let me know in the comments below so I can make adjustments to improve the quality of this quick and dirty tutorial.
 It is my first time offering tutorials on this blog so any feedback would be much appreciated.